 Implications of becoming an employee shareholder

-Our client was invited to become an employee shareholder in his employer company.
-The employer specialised in designing robots.
-He was not sure about the potential of seeing any value.
-There was a concern about being asked to sign a “Section 431 election”.
+Our client was invited to become an employee shareholder in his employer’s company, which designed and built robots.
+Our client was not sure about the value of making such a move.
+He was also worried about being asked to sign a “Section 431 election”.

 The documentation issued by employers when they gift shares to employee shareholders can be long and very legalistic.
-It is difficult for an employee to understand the meaning and assess the potential.
-Without knowledge of the implications the employees cannot quantify the real benefits and understand risk.
+It can therefore be hard for an employee to understand the meaning and assess the potential value.
+Without knowledge of the value in such offers, employees cannot assess the real benefits and understand the risks.

 Our client was offered a mix of low salary and free shares in the business.
 He was unsure whether it was a good deal.